HylaDev/bankApp/readme.md

 # bank app

-Welcome to your bank app, the app to manage your banks accounts and transactions.
+Welcome to bankApp, the app to manage your banks accounts and transactions.

 ## Requirements
 - Node.js (latest LTS version recommended)